Christmas in Japan: Common Holiday Traditions, Activities, and Celebrations

 Japanese children and tourists come here to enjoy the Christmas parades, meet Santa, and participate in other seasonal activities.
 Christmas music plays throughout the park throughout the day, adding to the festive mood.

-Send money to Japan for the holidays
+Send Money to Japan for the Holidays

 From illuminations to Daiku performances, there are plenty of ways to celebrate Christmas in Japan.
 Japanese Christmas traditions don’t revolve around gift-giving, so you don’t have to put presents under a Christmas tree.
 But, it’s common for couples to exchange gifts with each other and for families to exchange gifts on New Year’s.